 Mission - NRL is the Navy's corporate laboratory.
 Learn more about our mission, our management and our role in the Navy community.

 History - Sometimes called the Father of Modern Invention, Thomas Edison conceived the idea of "a great research laboratory" which led to the creation of NRL in the early 1920s.
 Rich in its history, the Laboratory may be one his greatest legacies.

 Commanding Officer - Biography of CAPT Mark Bruington, NRL's 38th Commanding Officer.

-Director of Research - Biography of Dr. John Montgomery, the sixth NRL Director of Research since the position was created in 1949.
+Director of Research - Biography of Dr. Bruce Danly, the seventh NRL Director of Research since the position was created in 1949.